How to Create Engaging, Culture-Centered Content While Remote

 August 9, 2019

-One of the first things you’ll see when you enter the doors of the PHOS studio is our digital marketing library.
+One of the first things you’ll see when you enter the PHOS studio’s doors is our digital marketing library.
 Our team loves to read!
-We regularly discuss and debate ideas from authors who are thought leaders in the areas of marketing, business development, and personal growth.
+We regularly discuss and debate ideas from authors who are thought leaders in marketing, business development, and personal growth.

 August 9th is National Book Lovers Day, so in this article, we’d like to share our favorite books with you!